Gina has been an art teacher for 20+ years. She's taught in the judicial system and in community art programs as well as in schools.

 - Glue bottles

-- Prepare powerpoint presentation of Japanese art form.
+- Prepare PowerPoint presentation on the Japanese art form of maki-e.

 - Have students view examples of lacquerware and other Japanese art forms, such as painting, silk painting, woodcuts, etc.

 - Have various resource books handy for students to research.

 - Plan a trip to the library for research.